xsltdev/angdev.ru/docs/angular/i18n-common-prepare.md

 <code-example header="src/app/app.component.html" path="i18n/doc-files/app.component.html" region="i18n-attribute-meaning"></code-example>

-The result is any text marked with `site header`, as the *meaning* is translated exactly the same way.
+The result is any text marked with `site header`, as the _meaning_ is translated exactly the same way.

-The following code example shows the value of the [`$localize`][AioApiLocalizeInitLocalize] tagged message string with a meaning and a description.
+The following code example shows the value of the [`$localize`][aioapilocalizeinitlocalize] tagged message string with a meaning and a description.

 <!--todo: replace with code-example -->

 <code-example format="typescript" language="typescript">

-&dollar;localize `:site header|An introduction header for this sample:Hello i18n!`;
+\$localize `:site header|An introduction header for this sample:Hello i18n!`;

 </code-example>